IntEL4CoRo/ease_fall_school_2022/README.md

 On Windows, go to the Windows menu (bottom left) > Power > hold the Shift-key while clicking Restart.
 It will reboot into a blue UI.
 Choose Troubleshoot, Change behaviour on boot, Restart.
 This prevents Windows from fast-booting.

 When the mainboard prompts, press one of the suggested buttons (F2, F9, F12, DEL, etc.), or do so while it boots like once a second.
-Go to 'Advanced' and serach for Hardware Virtualization, VT-x or AMD-V, something like that.
+Go to 'Advanced' and search for Hardware Virtualization, VT-x or AMD-V, something like that.
 The menus are different for every mainboard.
 Save and boot.

-On Windows it offers some options for recovery, which is from the chose troubleshoot before, but just ESC out of it.
+On Windows it offers some options for recovery, which is from the chosen troubleshoot before.
+Just ESC out of it.

 ## How do you want to do this?